Avinava/Enhanced-Visualforce-Pageblock-Table-Component/README.md

  Enhanced-Pageblock-Table
 =========

+[This component is deprecated you can check the PageBlockTableEnhancer and PageBlockTableEnhancerADV]

 A pageblock table component with enhanced capabilities like Sorting, pagination etc.
 Sotable pageblock table(http://blogforce9.blogspot.in/2012/08/sort-able-pageblock-table-component-for_23.html) is now enchanced pageblock table component